efellemedia/docs/reference/collections.md

 # Collections

+> The following documentation was taken straight from the [source](https://laravel.com/docs/5.4/collections) with minor modifications.
+It has been copied here for your convenience.

 The `Illuminate\Support\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
 For example, check out the following code.
 We'll use the `collect` helper to create a new collection instance from the array, run the `strtoupper` function on each element, and then remove all empty elements:

 ```php